Montréal’s famed Black & Blue Festival turns 28

-A star-studded line-up of international deejays will get thousands of revelers from around the world to boogie on the dance floor at Montréal’s 27th annual Black & Blue Festival which runs from October 5 to 9, during the Canadian Thanksgiving and American Columbus Day Weekend.
-This year’s all-night Black & Blue Main Event will be held at the Pierre Charbonneau Amphitheatre in Montréal’s Olympic park on Oct.
-8.
+A star-studded line-up of international deejays will get thousands of revelers from around the world to boogie on the dance floor at the 2018 edition of Montréal’s Black & Blue Festival, which runs from October 3 to 9, during the Canadian Thanksgiving and American Columbus Day Weekend.
+This year’s all-night Black & Blue Main Event will be held on October 7.

 Montréal’s Black & Blue circuit party was founded in 1991 after the infamous 1990 police raid on the Sex Garage loft party in Old Montréal, which turned out to be Montréal’s Stonewall.
 The police raid on that underground party led directly to the creation of Black & Blue.
 “We thought Montréal needed a breath of fresh air,” Black & Blue head honcho Robert Vézina famously said.

-The theme of this year’s 27th annual edition is “Luminocity: Montréal shines bright!”
+The theme of this year’s 28th annual Black & Blue Festival is “Chrome.”

 Black & Blue Main Event